 Reddit is the largest forum at the moment.
-As of May 2017, Reddit is the 9th most visited website on the internet.
+As of January 2020, Reddit has 430 million monthly active users.
 So many people visit Reddit that content on its first page will sometimes receive 500,000 clicks in just 24 hours.
-Websites that can’t handle the visit load sometimes crash in what’s been nicknamed Reddit’s “hug of death”.
+Websites that can’t handle the visit load often crash in what’s been nicknamed Reddit’s “hug of death”.
 Chances are, if you see a piece of content on the front page of Reddit, you’ll see an author use it in a story on Huffington Post, Yahoo News, or Buzzfeed just a few hours later.
 So how can Reddit help content marketers?

 Why is Reddit valuable to content marketers?

 Reddit is an amalgamation of smaller forums called “subreddits” where each subreddit is dedicated to content and discussion around a particular topic.
 There are subreddits for DIY projects, restaurant chains, men’s fashion, politics, just about everything under the sun (good and bad).
 Reddit users subscribe to the subreddits they’re most interested in and can vote on whether they like content posted to that subreddit by upvoting the content or downvoting it.
 Users can also post content themselves and even comment on the content in long discussion threads.
 The content that users like best gets upvoted to the top of the stack.
 This upvoting mechanism is incredibly useful because thousands of things are posted to Reddit every hour, which could get overwhelming.
 But upvoting helps separate the gold from the dirt.